Generic Name: artemether/lumefantrine (ar-TEM-e-ther/LOO-me-FAN-treen)

 - Do not eat grapefruit or drink grapefruit juice while you use artemether/lumefantrine.

-- If you vomit within 1 to 2 hours after taking artemether/lumefantrine, take another dose.
+- If you vomit within 1 hour after taking artemether/lumefantrine, take another dose.
 If you vomit the repeat dose, contact your doctor.

 - If you miss a dose of artemether/lumefantrine, contact your doctor.